-Pupils will study three components, covering the following content areas:
+Students will study three components, covering the following content areas:

-- Construction technology:

-Understanding common types of construction used to build low rise buildings, material technologies and the essential maths and science that Designers and Builders use day-to-day, sustainability and how buildings' sub-structures and superstructures are constructed.

-- Practical craft skills: covering the principles of safe working, selecting, and using materials and tools, planning work in trades in either carpentry or brickwork and evaluating the quality of work produced.

-- Construction and design:

-exploring how the design of

-different building can meet

-their function, and how to

-practically design buildings to

-meet the needs of the clients

-and the environment,

-including the various

-constraints on the design.

-Learners will be able to

-integrate knowledge across

-the qualification into their

-response to a design brief.
+- Construction technology: Understanding common types of construction used to build low rise buildings, material technologies and the essential maths and science that Designers and Builders use day-to-day, sustainability and how buildings' sub-structures and superstructures are constructed. - Practical craft skills: covering the principles of safe working, selecting, and using materials and tools, planning work in trades in either carpentry or brickwork and evaluating the quality of work produced. - Construction and design: exploring how the design of different building can meet their function, and how to practically design buildings to meet the needs of the clients and the environment, including the various constraints on the design.
+Learners will be able to integrate knowledge across the qualification into their response to a design brief.

-Component 1: Construction Technology - Written exam worth 40% of the overall grade

-Component 2: Construction in Practice - Internally assessed unit of work worth 30% of the overall grade

-Component 3: Construction and Design - Internally assessed unit of work worth 30% of the overall grade
+Component 1: Construction Technology - Written exam worth 40% of the overall grade Component 2: Construction in Practice - Internally assessed unit of work worth 30% of the overall grade Component 3: Construction and Design - Internally assessed unit of work worth 30% of the overall grade

-Qualifications: This qualification, will allow pupils to develop a practical understanding of the construction industry and build useful skills, which are not generally covered in GCSE courses.
-If you decide to go on to further study of construction, you could progress to a Level 2 Technical Certificate or to a Level 3 programme, such as A Levels, a T Level or a BTEC National, either on its own or in combination with A levels.
+Qualifications: Progression to a Level 2 Technical Certificate or to a Level 3 programme, such as A' Levels, a T Level or a BTEC National, either on its own or in combination with A' levels.

-Construction industry; Carpenter, Joiner, Tradesperson, including a variety of trades such as a plasterer, plumber, bricklayer etc.
+Possible careers: Construction industry; Carpenter, Joiner, Tradesperson, including a variety of trades such as a Plasterer, Plumber, Bricklayer etc.